SystemFiles/react-file-uploader/README.md

 ## 🚀 Usage <a name = "usage"></a>

+Most of the setup is pretty standard.
+Please read through this document first, however, if you experience any issues with your setup.

+### A Quick Caveat

 To use this app with docker-compose, simply update the `FILES_ENDPOINT` variable in `client/src/config/index.js` to include your server domain name.
 This is required since we are using a client rendered site.